SobczakL/SobczakL/README.md

  </p>
  <br/>
  <p>
- Balancing my career and routine proved challenging, but I sought additional support by enrolling in a boot camp.
+ Balancing my career and studying schedule proved challenging, but I sought additional support by enrolling in a boot camp.
 This experience provided the boost I needed to overcome the plateau I was facing and boosted my confidence in adopting new technologies.
 I am proud of the decision I made to embark on this new career journey.
 It has not only allowed me to grow my technical skills but also introduced me to a welcoming community where I feel a strong sense of belonging and pride.
  </p>
  <br/>
  <p>